rsksmart/bitcoin-scaling-hackathon/constata_rsk_nostr_bridge/ideathon_proposal.md

 We want to bring Ads to Nostr cutting out the middle man.

-Content creators will be able to monetize their accounts and have full control of the ads they publish and frequency.
-Payment is guaranteed just by publishing the required message on nostr.
+Content creators will be able to monetize their accounts and have full control of the ads they publish and frequency in which they publish.
+Payment is guaranteed just by submitting proof of the required message on nostr.

-Advertisers will be able to reach the Nostr audience, which they can't now.
+Advertisers will be able to reach the Nostr audience, which they can't do now.
 And they can verify the cost and reach of their campaigns without trusting a centralized media marketplace.

 Nostriches can support content creators paying with their attention instead of sats.
 They will get curated ads and won't be tracked by ad companies.

 ## Background and Context

 Nostr is a messaging network like Twitter, supporting various use cases, but with a focus on micro-blogging.
 Unlike Twitter or Facebook, Nostr doesn't use a centralized algorithm to boost specific content or ads.
-Instead, peers donate to quality content using Lightning Network through a protocol extension called Zaps.

-This direct economic reward for quality content, and the absense of a centralized ad network, means that bot armies that fake engagement and discourse are unnecessary.
+The absense of a centralized ad network to exploit means that bot armies that fake engagement and discourse are unnecessary.
 Follower counts and impressions become less important, making it harder for a few users to hoard followers.

-But as Nostr grows, the scattered attention it captures becomes valuable for advertising.
+To support the infrastructure micropayments are used across the board: Peers donate to quality content using Lightning Network through a protocol extension called Zaps, and paid relays guarantee quality services and anti-spam measures.

+As Nostr grows the attention it captures becomes valuable for advertising, and to be compatible with its decentralized organization nature, ads should acknowledge advertisers, content creators and users are free agents.
+Users reward content creators with their attention, which they then sell to advertisers.

 Advertisement is a powerful tool, but it has a bad reputation, mostly on account of it being taken over by a cartel of middlemen.
 Advertisers, content creators and users relinquish control to ad platforms that cannot be independently audited.